Expert Available: Democratic National Convention K | Newswise

-Newswise — The Democratic National Convention kicks off next Monday, August 19 in Chicago, featuring highly anticipated appearances from the newly presumed Democratic nominee for president, Vice President Kamala Harris and her running mate, Minnesota Governor Tim Walz.
+Newswise — The Democratic National Convention kicks off today in Chicago, featuring highly anticipated appearances from the newly presumed Democratic nominee for president, Vice President Kamala Harris and her running mate, Minnesota Governor Tim Walz.

 Generalists